 We will touch on how you can save money here in a little bit, as well as the specifics of your different hotel class options.

 Guests that haven’t visited Walt Disney World in many years are often shocked at the prices to enter the theme parks.
 Especially if you have a larger family, it can be incredibly costly to visit the parks.

 Kids under the age of 3 are free to enter the parks.
 Kids between the ages of 3-9 go by ‘Child’ rates which are slightly cheaper than ‘Adult’ rates which are for anyone 10 and over.

-To give you an idea, in 2023, a standard 1-Day standard Disney World Adult Theme Park ticket costs anywhere between $109 per day and $189 per day, depending on when you visit.
+To give you an idea, in 2023 and 2024, a standard 1-Day standard Disney World Adult Theme Park ticket costs anywhere between $109 per day and $189 per day, depending on when you visit.
 Multiply that out for families of 4, and you can see how costly it can get.

 When considering opening day theme park tickets for Magic Kingdom in 1971 was only $3.50, it’s hard to stomach for many guests the current costs.
 Park tickets have continued to get more expensive each year with some years the prices going up multiple times in one calendar year!

 The good news is that Disney World tickets get cheaper the longer you stay.
 Disney incentivizes guests to stay longer periods by making the daily rate considerably cheaper each day.
 When planning your Disney World Vacation, carefully figure out how many days you want to visit the theme parks.